bbc/typescript-docs-verifier/README.md

 import { compileSnippets, SnippetCompilationResult } from 'typescript-docs-verifier' import * as http from 'http'

-const inputFiles = ['README', 'examples.md'] // defaults to 'README.md' if not provided
+const markdownFiles = ['README', 'examples.md'] // defaults to 'README.md' if not provided
-const tsconfigPath = 'docs-tsconfig.json' // defaults to the 'tsconfig.json' file in the package root compileSnippets(inputFiles, tsconfigPath)
-  .then((results: SnippetCompilationResult[]) => {
+const tsconfigPath = 'docs-tsconfig.json' // defaults to the 'tsconfig.json' file in the package root compileSnippets({ markdownFiles, project: tsconfigPath }) .then((results: SnippetCompilationResult[]) => {
     results.forEach((result: SnippetCompilationResult) => {
       if (result.error) {